OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/size-property-filesystemobject-object.md

 keywords: vblr6.chm2182000
 f1_keywords:
 - vblr6.chm2182000
-ms.prod: office
 ms.assetid: 8ddecf14-adda-70bd-4d96-42ac0fa18745
 ms.date: 12/19/2018
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

-# Size property (FileSystemObject)
+# Size property

 For files, returns the size, in bytes, of the specified file.
 For folders, returns the size, in bytes, of all files and subfolders contained in the folder.